ibexa/documentation-developer/docs/administration/back_office/back_office_elements/extending_thumbnails.md

 # Extending thumbnails

 The thumbnails API enable you to easily choose an image for a specific content.
-If you do not want to use custom thumbnails, `ContentType` is used instead.
+If you don't want to use custom thumbnails, `ContentType` is used instead.

 ## Thumbnail mechanism